lyq1996/MSI-B660M-MORTAR-WIFI_Hackintosh_12700_6800XT/README.md

 ## Generate your PlatformInfo `[Important]`
 Fllowing this guide: [using-gensmbios](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#using-gensmbios) to generate platform info and filling info into opencore config `PlatformInfo - Generic`.

+## About CpuTopologyRebuild.kext `[Important]`
+This kext spoof e-core as logical core of p-core, which increases the chance of p-core being scheduled in 12-gen heterogeneous CPUs, resulting in better single-thread performance (especially in Virtual Machine).
+So, If your CPU is not 12600(f/k/kf)/12700(f/k/kf)/12900(f/k/kf), remove this kext and remove the -ctrsmt boot args!!!

 ## Support for other AMD GPUs
 This EFI supports 6000 Series AMD GPUs.